molgenis/molgenis/molgenis-app/DOCKER.md

 ```

 ## Run the MOLGENIS-image with integrated services
+>note: make sure when you kill the docker-compose instance you also run ```docker-compose down``` to cleanup volumes and network layers!

 We support 2 operating systems at the moment.
 - Windows 8 (and beyond)
 - OSX or MacOS